Esakia Duals of Regular Heyting Algebras: Introduction

-In this article we supplement the previous work on the subject by investigating regular Heyting algebras from the perspective of duality theory.
-Firstly, in \cref{preliminaries}, we review Esakia duality and the previous results on inquisitive and $\dna$-logics.
-In \cref{topological.semantics} we use Esakia duality and results from \cite{bezhanishvili_grilletti_quadrellaro_2022} to provide a topological semantics to $\dna$-logics, and also for inquisitive logic, which differs from the topological semantics based on UV-spaces considered in \cite{grilletti}.
-In \cref{sec.characterisation} we consider at length the main question of this article and we provide some characterisations of (finite) Esakia spaces duals to (finite) regular Heyting algebras.
-In \cref{morphism.characterisation} we give a first characterisation of finite regular Heyting algebras in terms of p-morphism, while in \cref{quotient.characterisation} we provide a necessary condition for an arbitrary Esakia space to be regular and we also give an alternative description of finite regular Esakia spaces.
-This characterisation allows us to consider a problem originally posed to us by Nick Bezhanishvili: \textit{how many varieties of Heyting algebras are generated by regular Heyting algebras?}\footnote{This question was posed to the authors in personal communication in 2019.} In \cref{cardinality.sublattice} we answer this question by showing that there are continuum-many of such varieties, complementing the result from \cite{bezhanishvili_grilletti_quadrellaro_2022} showing that the sublattice of regularly generated varieties extending $\mathtt{ML}$ is dually isomorphic to $\omega+1$.
-Finally, in \cref{dependence.logic}, we review the connection between inquisitive and dependence logic and we establish a topological completeness result for dependence logic.
+In \cref{sec.characterisation} we consider at length the main question of this article and we provide two characterisations of (finite) Esakia spaces dual to (finite) regular Heyting algebras.
+In \cref{morphism.characterisation} we give a first characterisation of finite regular Esakia spaces in terms of p-morphisms, while in \cref{quotient.characterisation} we provide a necessary condition for an arbitrary Esakia space to be regular based on suitable equivalence relations, and we also give an alternative description of finite regular Esakia spaces.
+These characterisations allow us to consider a problem originally posed to us by Nick Bezhanishvili in a personal communication: \textit{how many varieties of Heyting algebras are generated by regular Heyting algebras?} In \cref{cardinality.sublattice} we answer this question by showing that there are continuum-many of such varieties, complementing the result from \cite{bezhanishvili_grilletti_quadrellaro_2022} showing that the sublattice of regularly generated varieties extending $\mathtt{ML}$ is dually isomorphic to $\omega+1$.

+Finally, in \cref{applications.logic}, we apply the previous results to the context of $\dna$-logics, inquisitive and dependence logic and we provide a topological semantics to these logical systems.
 We conclude the paper in \cref{conclusion} by highlighting some possible ideas of further research.